 Shove greens like baby spinach, collard greens and baby kale into a blender.
 Then throw in some of your favorite fruits like orange, banana, watermelon or honeydew etc and blend them together into a smoothie.

 Oh, please add also a tablespoon of coconut oil into the mix.
-This super food will make your smoothie even more powerful in fighting and preventing acne.
+This super food will make your smoothie even more powerful in preventing and clearing acne.

 So now, you have a vegan diet that is truly good for acne.
 Not only that, this diet will help you prevent future acne flare, provided you stick to it for good.